Post

 1

-Utilize embedding similarity search features to infer and reconstruct confidential data.
+Using the similarity search function of vector embeddings to infer and reconstruct confidential data.

 9. Misinformation

-• Description: Generation of incorrect information causing reliability and legal issues.
+• Description: Generation of incorrect information leading to loss of trust and legal issues.

 Example Attack Types